rferguson05/capstoneStore/README.md

 This site is designed to show my developing skills in HTML, CSS, and JavaScript including using jQuery and JSON.
 The site provides a semi functional online store for a fictional gaming store.
 There is a catalogue for displaying items with a quick add to cart function and also page for each product.
+All files have been extensively commented so the below is intended to give a quick user guide.

 ## Basic Pages
 The site contains several simple pages which are mainly simple HTML and CSS with a small selection of Javascript.
 All pages make use of bootstrap, specifically the grid which allows for a scalable layout which will adjust to the screen size of the user.